replydev/cotp/README.md

 If you are familiar with the command line interface using cotp will not be a problem.
 Please note that cotp requires at least an 8 chars length password.
 If you type `cotp -h` you get some instruction on how to use cotp utilities.
-For example, the version 0.1.5 prints out this help screen:
+For example, the version 0.1.8 prints out this help screen:
 ```
-cotp v0.1.5
+cotp v0.1.8
 written by @replydev

 USAGE:
   cotp [SUBCOMMAND]

+To move between the pages (if all your tokens can't fit the screen):
+Press and hold the left arrow or the right arrow in your keyboard.

+To close the program:
+Use CTRL-C or press and hold "q"

 ARGUMENTS:
   -a,--add [ISSUER] [LABEL] [ALGORITHM] [DIGITS]       | Add a new OTP code